This is probably the smallest Android PC you can buy right now

 X96, a popular manufacturer of entry level Android and Windows 10 thin clients, has just unveiled a new smart stick based on Android that plugs straight into a TV or monitor.

-At $89.99 from Gearbest , it sells for a tidy premium compared to the H96 Max which has a fairly similar specification but is also far bigger and can't be slipped into your jeans' front pocket.
+At $45.99 from Gearbest (use code D3F2FA107261D001 at checkout), it sells for a tidy premium compared to the H96 Max which has a fairly similar specification but is also far bigger and can't be slipped into your jeans' front pocket.

-HDMI sticks are a bit like Marmite but they serve a very useful purpose.
+Save almost 45% off the price of this HDMI sticks using the code D3F2FA107261D001 at Checkout.
 The X96s is one of the smallest Android computers you will find on the market and is powerful enough for most office tasks especially as it supports Miracast.
 View Deal

 - Running one of our best VPN services on that Android box will expand its streaming capabilities